-Al-Qaida-linked group in Syria expands presence in northwest
+Al-Qaida-linked group in Syria strengthens hold on northwest

-BEIRUT (AP) — An al-Qaida-linked coalition in Syria has expanded its presence in the last major rebel stronghold in the country, cementing the extremists’ hold on the region in northwestern Syria.
+BEIRUT (AP) — An al-Qaida-linked coalition in Syria cemented its hold on the last major rebel stronghold in the country after Turkey-backed opposition groups accepted a surrender deal that effectively gives to the extremists control of the entire region in northwestern Syria, opposition activists and a war monitor said Thursday.

-Opposition activists say the al-Qaida-affiliated Hayat Tahrir al-Sham, Arabic for Levant Liberation Committee, or HTS, took over control of most of Idlib province and the surrounding countryside after forcing rival insurgents to accept a deal for a civil administration run by HTS in their areas.
+Hayat Tahrir al-Sham, Arabic for Levant Liberation Committee, or HTS, took over control of Idlib province and the surrounding countryside after forcing rival insurgents to accept a deal for a civil administration run by HTS in their areas.

-The deal follows days of fighting during which the HTS seized more than two dozen villages from the Turkey-backed National Liberation Front.
+The developments threaten to derail a cease-fire in the area reached in September between Turkey and Russia that averted a potentially catastrophic Syrian army assault on Idlib.

-The developments threaten to derail a cease-fire in the area reached in September between Turkey and Russia that averted a Syrian army assault on Idlib.
+The deal follows days of fierce fighting during which the HTS seized more than two dozen villages from the Turkey-backed National Liberation Front.

 Most Read Nation & World Stories